Please note: Offered in alternating years. Following the Winter 2022 program, the next program will be Winter 2024.

-Students in the African Civilizations program are housed with host families in Dakar.
+Students in the African Civilizations program are housed with host families in Dakar in the neighborhoods surrounding the West African Research Center.
 This offers a unique opportunity to form personal relationships with Dakarois, to participate in Senegalese family life, and to experience firsthand the “land of teranga” (Wolof for “hospitality”).
 Most meals will be prepared and eaten with your host family.
 The general diet is a light breakfast of coffee and/or milk with bread; a filling lunch (the main meal) usually made up of one of a variety of dishes of rice, root and fresh vegetables, and fish, lamb, beef or chicken cooked in vegetable, peanut or palm oil; and a light dinner of grilled or stewed protein, legumes, or fresh/cooked vegetables.

 Living with a host family may require some adaptation on the student’s part.
 Accommodations in Senegal often vary significantly from those to which students in the US are accustomed.
 For example, homes may not have Internet (though the program center will), satellite television, or air-conditioning.
 Running hot water may not be available or plentiful.
 Prospective program participants are advised to be flexible and resourceful, attributes which will prove invaluable during their time abroad.

 Participants in the Dakar: African Civilizations program remain registered as full-time students in the College.
 They take and receive credit for four courses: the three courses in the civilization sequence and the French or Wolof language class.
 The civilization sequence meets the College’s civilization requirement.
-If a student has already met this requirement, he or she may use these courses as electives.
+Students who have already met this requirement may use these courses as electives.
 Their use, partial or total, in a program of study (major) must be approved by the undergraduate chair of the respective department.
 The language course will normally count as an elective.
-Course titles, units of credit and grades are placed on the College transcript.
+Course titles, units of credit, and grades are placed on the College transcript.

-Study abroad students pay regular College tuition, a program fee and a non-refundable study abroad administrative fee.
-The tuition and program fee are paid in conformity with the home campus payment schedule, and the non-refundable study abroad administrative fee is submitted when accepting a place in a program.
-Precise figures for the Dakar program during the 2017-18 year are listed below:
+Study abroad students pay regular College tuition, a program fee, and a nonrefundable study abroad administrative fee.
+The tuition and program fee are paid in conformity with the home campus payment schedule, and the nonrefundable study abroad administrative fee is submitted when accepting a place in a program.
+Precise figures for the Dakar program during the 2021–2022 year are listed below:

 Winter tuition: as set by the Bursar’s Office